prestodb/presto/presto-docs/src/main/sphinx/functions/array.rst

 .. function:: array_split_into_chunks(array(T), int) -> array(array(T))

     Returns an ``array`` of arrays splitting the input ``array`` into chunks of given length.
-    If the ``array`` is not evenly divisible it will split into as many possible chunks and return the left over elements for the last ``array``.
+    The last chunk will be shorter than the chunk length if the array's length is not an integer multiple of the chunk length.
 Ignores null inputs, but not elements.

         SELECT array_split_into_chunks(ARRAY [1, 2, 3, 4], 3); -- [[1, 2, 3], [4]]
         SELECT array_split_into_chunks(null, null); -- null